 To build a strong coalition of support, advocacy, and funding for the Serengeti ecosystem, the people living around it, and adjacent reserves and protected areas.

 Equally important as our advocacy role – the funding of development programs that help build a model of sustainable tourism.
 Only with the understanding and involvement of local people can we achieve a lasting solution.
 This means bringing education, involvement, and tangible benefits to them.

-A Unique Role
+Our Unique Role